thomaswinckell/ts-serialize/README.md

 TODO :

+- New type definition syntax support (optional, and, or)
 - DefaultValue decorator
 - BeforeReads / AfterReads / BeforeWrites / AfterWrites hooks decorators
-- New type definition syntax support (optional, and, or)
 - Optional type and @DefaultValue support
 - Generics supports
 - Runtime generics supports for serializable class with generics
 - Formatter registry, see TODO
+- Any formatter